 Having a caesarean shouldn't stop you from breastfeeding, though you might need some extra help.

-What about medicine getting in your milk?
+What about medicine getting into my milk?

 Any medication you're given won't affect your breast milk, but it may make you and your baby a bit sleepy.
 So, try to take pain relief only when you really need it – the effects of the spinal/epidural and painkillers can make breastfeeding challenging in the beginning.
 For more advice on this and drugs in breast milk, read our pages on sleepy and reluctant babies and breastfeeding and medication.